 Ice water is available at the cabins daily.
-Most clusters have a water fountain as well.
 Monday through Thursday, SNACK ATTACK will take place right after rest hour by the pool and by the Point.
 Campers can receive a healthy refreshing snack.
 On Friday our snack attack is during CCOW presentation.
 Campers are furnished with a cool treat.
 Counselors should take enough charge to see that each child is served fairly and trash is thrown away.
 Left over snacks should be brought to the chow hall by the A.D.

 Each child is asked to bring a personal water bottle with them to camp.
 They should use these and keep them clean.
-Counselors should not allow the kids to open the tops of the coolers to get ice.
-It is a very unsanitary practice and a D-trap.
+Counselors should not allow the kids to open the tops of the coolers to get ice or to try and drink from the spout.
+It is a very unsanitary practice and a D-trap!